What is Data Verification?

 Examples of Data Verification in Action

-• Lead Validation: Before reaching out to potential leads, businesses verify that customer information such as phone numbers, job titles, and company names are accurate.
-This prevents wasted resources on invalid leads.
+- Lead Validation: Verifies individual data fields such as phone numbers, job titles, and company names.
+This prevents wasted resources on invalid leads and supports accurate targeting.

 Related Terms